coreos/tectonic-docs/Documentation/install/aws/aws-terraform.md

 Edit the parameters with your AWS details, domain name, license, etc. [View all of the AWS specific options][aws-vars] and [the common Tectonic variables][vars].

+### Add custom TLS certificates

+By default, Tectonic provides self-signed certificates, which enables TLS and prevents user-provided TLS from being enabled for the cluster.
+To enable custom TLS certs, provide a Certificate Authority Certificate and Key (in PEM format) during Tectonic installation.

+For more information, see [Transport Layer Security (TLS) Certificates][tls-certs].

 ### Set Console login secrets

 Set these sensitive values in the environment.
 The `tectonic_admin_password` will be encrypted before storage or transport: